 Changes from initially approved Workplan:

-This project has been significantly impacted by COVID-19 and the exercise is now postponed until 2021.
-The project team will conduct the follow-on directed study in ADAC Program Years 7 and 8 and deliver a comprehensive knowledge product to DHS S&T UP and USCG by the close of Program Year 8 (30 June 2022).
+This projecttimeline had been significantly impacted by COVID-19 and the exercise is now postponed until 2021.
+The project team will conduct the follow-on study in ADAC Program Years 7 and 8 and deliver a comprehensive public knowledge product to DHS S&T UP and USCG by the close of Program Year 8 (30 June 2022).

 Project progress against each milestone: